-"One of my biggest pet peeves is gift bags," says Nicole Rothenberg, the Huntington Woods mom to Ethan, age 5, and Natalie, who’s 3 1/2.
-"They come home and everything breaks or I throw most of it away.
-It’s a waste and they’re expensive!"
+“One of my biggest pet peeves is gift bags,” says Nicole Rothenberg, the Huntington Woods mom.
+“They come home and everything breaks or I throw most of it away.
+It’s a waste and they’re expensive!”

 Jasgur sets up a candy bar for favors at her daughters’ parties.
 “I buy cheap things like jelly beans and put them in a vase.
 I decorate a jar and it looks nicer than a simple bowl.”

-For the next birthday, Jasgur is doing a bakeshop theme and the favor becomes the activity.
+Jasgur also thought up a bakeshop theme, so for this, the favor becomes the activity.
 She bought aprons inexpensively online and the kids will decorate them at the party and take them home.